Gamelan outside Indonesia: The Netherlands

 In 1971, the ethnomusicologist Ernst Heins invited K.R.M.T.
 Ronosuripto of the Mangkunagaran palace, Surakarta to Amsterdam.
 This gave a new impetus to the performance of gamelan and Javanese dance in the Netherlands.
-Together with Mr and Mrs Ronosuripto, the Amsterdam Gamelan group played many concerts and performances with Javanese dance and shadow puppetry (wayang kulit).
-Rien Baartmans, who as a child had been taking lessons from Bernard IJzerdraat, studied wayang and kendhang with Pak Ripto, which very much stimulated his own group Ngesthi Raras in Haarlem.
+Together with Mr. and Mrs. Ronosuripto, the Amsterdam Gamelan group played many concerts and performances with Javanese dance and shadow puppetry (wayang kulit).
+Rien Baartmans, who as a child had been taking lessons from Bernard IJzerdraat, studied wayang and kendhang with Pak Ripto, which very much stimulated his group Ngesthi Raras in Haarlem.

-In 1978 the new gamelan society Naga, founded by Rob van Albada, acquired a gamelan from Solo.
-This gamelan was used by several groups, performing traditional and modern music for gamelan.
-In the same year Elsje Plantema (a musician specializing in Javanese gamelan) and Rien Baartmans (dhalang) founded Raras Budaya, with the aim of performing wayang kulit in Dutch.
+In 1978, the new gamelan society Naga, founded by Rob van Albada, acquired a gamelan from Solo.
+This gamelan was used by several groups, performing traditional and modern music on the gamelan.
+In the same year, Elsje Plantema (a musician specializing in Javanese gamelan) and Rien Baartmans (dhalang) founded Raras Budaya, with the aim of performing wayang kulit in Dutch.
 Between 1980 and 1992, Raras Budaya performed numerous wayang plays.
-When Naga was dissolved in 1995, their gamelan was given to Raras Budaya, and is still used by gamelan groups conducted by Elsje Plantema.
+When Naga was dissolved in 1995, their gamelan was given to Raras Budaya and is still used by gamelan groups conducted by Elsje Plantema.

 After Rien Baartmans died in 1993, Elsje Plantema changed focus.
-Without dhalang, her new ensemble Widosari concentrated on traditional and modern gamelan music, and projects with dancers, Javanese dhalangs (Sri Djoko Raharjo, Joko Susilo and others), composers like I Wayan Sadra, Al. Suwardi and Sinta Wullur, and the combination of gamelan and western instruments.
+Without dhalang, her new ensemble Widosari concentrated on traditional and modern gamelan music and projects with dancers, Javanese dhalangs (Sri Djoko Raharjo, Joko Susilo, and others), and composers like I Wayan Sadra, Al. Suwardi and Sinta Wullur and the combination of gamelan and Western instruments.

 Nowadays, several Javanese and Balinese gamelan groups are active in the Netherlands.
 Javanese style groups exist in Amsterdam, Indonesian Embassy The Hague 1975 ISTIKA (Ikatan Seni Tari Indonesia di Nederland) Trainer FX Suhardi Djojoprasetyo, Renkum and Arnhem.
 Balinese groups can be found in Amsterdam and The Hague.
 A Sundanese group exists in Leiden (Leyde).